Nurintaaan/Design-Pattern/README.md

 - focus on interface not implementation
 - compositon over inheritance
 - strive for loosely coupled design between objects and interact
+- classes should open to extension and close to modification